Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Toy vehicles

 The Consumer Product Safety Commission (CPSC), which administers CPSIA, often refers to the “manufacturer” as the responsible party on their website.
 However, what the CPSC is really referring to is domestic manufacturers.
-If a product is manufactured by a foreign supplier, the importer is the responsible party.
-Now that we got that straightened out, I can explain what the CPSIA really is.
+The Importer is responsible If a product is manufactured by a foreign supplier, for example in China.

 - DEHP (Limit: 0.1%)